grafana/grafana/docs/sources/enterprise/access-control/concepts/custom-roles.md

 +++
 title = "Custom roles"
-description = "Understand custom roles in access control" keywords = ["grafana", "access-control", "concepts", "roles", "custom-roles", "enterprise"] weight = 120
+description = "Understand custom roles in fine-grained access control" keywords = ["grafana", "fine-grained-access-control", "concepts", "permissions", "roles", "custom-roles", "enterprise"] weight = 120
 +++

 # Custom roles

-You can create custom roles with permissions to control access for your users the way you want.
+Custom roles allow you to manage access to your users the way you want, by mapping [fine-grained permissions]({{< relref "./permissions.md" >}}) to it and creating [built-in role assignments]({{< relref "./roles#built-in-role-assignments.md" >}})

-A custom role must have a name and a version.
-To create, update or delete a custom role, you can use [Access Control API]({{< relref "../../../http_api/access_control.md" >}}) or Grafana Provisioning(todo).
+A custom role must have a `name` and a `version`.
+To create, update or delete a custom role, you can use [Access Control API]({{< relref "../../../http_api/access_control.md" >}}) or [Grafana Provisioning]({{< relref "../provisioning.md" >}}).
-For more information about using custom roles, refer to [Managing roles and permissions]({{< relref "../managing-roles-permissions.md" >}}).
+For more information about how to use custom roles, refer to [Managing roles and permissions]({{< relref "../managing-roles-permissions.md" >}}).

 ## Role name

-The name of a custom role can’t start with `grafana:roles:` prefix, as it is reserved for predefined roles created by the Grafana Enterprise.
+The name of a custom role can’t start with `grafana:roles:` prefix, as it is reserved for predefined roles created by the Grafana.

 ## Role version

-The version of a role is a number defines the current version of the role.
+The version of a role is a number which defines the current version of the role.
 If you want to update the role you must increment the version number first, otherwise the update will fail.
-This is done to prevent accidental changes and to preserve history over time.

 ## Permissions